42 Small Business Statistics: Everything You Need to Know

 38) Only 64% of small businesses have their own website.

 We live in a digital world.
 It’s almost unthinkable that a firm could function without a website these days, and yet more than one-third do.
+The accessibility of website builders nowadays means there’s even less of an excuse to skip this crucial step.
 Most companies, regardless of which industry they operate in, can benefit from advertising their business online.
 Given that a lack of marketing strategy is a major contributing factor to the small business failure rate, creating a website is a necessity.

 39) 92% of business owners believe having their own website contributes effectively to their digital marketing strategy.

 Fortunately, while not all owners have a website, most understand that their business needs one.
 This shows a certain willingness to adapt to modern times and invest more resources into advertising.

 40) 31% of small business owners identify driving sales as their top marketing goal.